dt-apac-services/training-log-monitoring/4-log-processing.md

 }
 ```

 NOTE: Dynatrace takes into account value specified in `Matcher` field when `Rule testing`.
 So make sure to provide an apt value and not any dummy value in `Matcher` field.
-Else you may get `The rule has not matched the log sample` result.
-This also applies when trying out [Log Processing examples](https://www.dynatrace.com/support/help/shortlink/log-monitoring-log-processing-examples).
+Else, you may get `The rule has not matched the log sample` result.
+This also applies when trying out [Log Processing examples doc](https://www.dynatrace.com/support/help/shortlink/log-monitoring-log-processing-examples).
 Make sure you copy the `Matcher` values from the examples along with processing rules and sample log lines.

 <br/>